 Medina: I am not sure if it hits the last question, but there is something parents need to know: One of the greatest predictors of academic success that exist is the emotional stability of the home.
 So if parents are interested in education reform, they should also be interested in how they conduct themselves in front of their children.
 If they are homeschooling their kids, they are even more exposed, so the idea is even more important.

 John Medina cordially invites you to check out the resources at these websites:

-Tags: a goldilocks effect, ability to double our biomass, Anders Ericsson, Babies learn through a series of increasingly self-corrected ideas, Bill Clinton, Brain Center for Applied Learning Research, Brain Rules, Charles Darwin, College of Engineering at the University of Washington, Depression, Education Commission of the States, every brain is wired differently from every other brain, Florida State University, Halle Berry, James O’Toole, Merrill Dow/Continuing Medical Education, multisensory learning means better learning, one of the greatest predictors of academic success that exist is the emotional stability of the home, Pictorial Superiority Effect, Reduce the stress in your life and choose your parents wisely, Seattle Pacific University, TAGs: John Medina, Talaris Research Institute, the brain cares about loss, The brain doesn’t care about change, The Clock of Ages, The exploratory rule, The Genetic Inferno, The Outer Limits of Life, Uncovering the Mystery of AIDS, understanding the genetics of psychiatric disorders, Understanding what stress actually does to productivity, University of Washington School of Medicine, What You Need to Know About Alzheimer’s, “the ideology of comfort and the tyranny of custom”, “the Jennifer Anniston neuron”
+Tags: "the ideology of comfort and the tyranny of custom", a goldilocks effect, ability to double our biomass, Anders Ericsson, Babies learn through a series of increasingly self-corrected ideas, Bill Clinton, Brain Center for Applied Learning Research, Brain Rules, Charles Darwin, College of Engineering at the University of Washington, Depression, Education Commission of the States, every brain is wired differently from every other brain, Florida State University, Halle Berry, James O'Toole, Merrill Dow/Continuing Medical Education, multisensory learning means better learning, one of the greatest predictors of academic success that exist is the emotional stability of the home, Pictorial Superiority Effect, Reduce the stress in your life and choose your parents wisely, Seattle Pacific University, TAGs: John Medina, Talaris Research Institute, the brain cares about loss, The brain doesn’t care about change, The Clock of Ages, The exploratory rule, The Genetic Inferno, The Outer Limits of Life, Uncovering the Mystery of AIDS, understanding the genetics of psychiatric disorders, Understanding what stress actually does to productivity, University of Washington School of Medicine, What You Need to Know About Alzheimer’s, “the Jennifer Anniston neuron”